Irish Stem Cell Foundation

-The Irish Stem Cell Foundation is Ireland's National Stem Cell Research Organisation.
-A Member of the International Consortium of Stem Cell Networks, the foundation is committed to the pursuit of international cooperation, collaboration and excellence in the stem cell field.
+The Irish Stem Cell Foundation is a stem cell research organisation in Ireland.
+A member of the International Consortium of Stem Cell Networks, the foundation is committed to the pursuit of international cooperation, collaboration and excellence in the stem cell field.

 Background

 The Irish Stem Cell Foundation is a non-profit organization.
 It was established in Dublin in October 2009, and is composed of doctors, researchers, patient advocates, science communicators, solicitors, teachers and students.

 The foundation's objectives are described as: